rjbultitude/theconditionalorchestra/README.md

 Consider reflow of program flow so that the maximum number of octaves for _all_ sounds is determined and then one master array used for all (this is on `feature/webworker`)

 Modulate padSounds volume/rate/pan for windy conditions

-Create sequencer for stormy weather that uses brash percussive sounds

 Test offline, bad connection states (after refactor of handleNoGeoData fn)